 The best apples for baking are Honey Crisp, Braeburn, Pink Lady, Granny Smith as they hold up to the baking process best.
 My favorites are Honey Crisp!

 This can happen with cheap liners.
-Either spray the liners before using (if you know they're cheap), or invest in better quality liners.
+Either spray the liners before using (if you know they're cheap) or invest in better quality liners.
+Or, simply omit the liners and spray the muffin tin openings, instead.

 - Standard muffin tin